-2005: This is a such long-time favorite recipe, one served all seasons, on weeknights and weekends, for kids and grown-ups, for just-family and company alike.
-Creamed spinach is a favorite because:
+In our home, Healthy Creamed Spinach is a such long-time favorite recipe, one served in all four seasons, on weeknights and weekends, for kids and grown-ups, for just-family and company alike.
+Gosh, I love this recipe!
+One year, I even made Creamed Spinach four times in two weeks, twice with fresh spinach and twice with frozen spinach.
+Creamed Spinach is a favorite because:

-Besides, how healthy is my Healthy Creamed Spinach versus a popular recipe from another food blogger?
+Besides, exactly how healthy is my Healthy Creamed Spinach versus a popular recipe from another food blogger?
 Just check the nutrition comparisons, below.
+Wow, what a difference.

 Time to table: 15 minutes